ibpsa/project1-boptest/docs/user_guide/source/getting_started.rst

 - ``docker compose up web worker provision``
 - If you want to be able to deploy multiple test cases at the same time, append the argument ``--scale worker=n`` where ``n`` equals the number of test cases you want to be able to have running at the same time.
+- If no request is made to a running test case for some time, the test case will be automatically stopped and the associated worker will be freed up.
+By default this timeout is 15 minutes.
+If you would like to change this timeout period, you can edit the environment variable ``BOPTEST_TIMEOUT`` in the ``.env`` file before starting BOPTEST with the command above.

 Then, send the following API request to url ``http://127.0.0.1:80``.